research-ag/sort/README.md

 ### `type Settings`

-Sorting algorithms options.
+Sorting algorithm options.

 * `#default` means no upper bound on key is assumed.
-* `#max` means maximal value inclusive of keys of the array.
+* `#max v` means `v` is an upper bound (inclusive) for the value of all keys occuring in the input array.

-**Note**: Max `self.size()` value is `2 ** 32 - 1` for all the algorithms.
+**Note**: The maximum allowed input size (`self.size()`) is `2 ** 32 - 1` for all the algorithms.

 ## Performance

 This library is heavily optimized for performance.
 The benchmarks in the `bench/` directory show that it significantly outperforms the standard library's `Array.sort` for large arrays of integers.
-The `bucketSort` implementation includes specific optimizations for small buckets, using insertion-sort networks to minimize recursion overhead.
+The `bucketSort` implementation includes specific optimizations for small buckets, using unrolled stack-based insertion-sort code to minimize recursion overhead.

 ### Instructions